Alyssasorensen/cloud_db_mgmt_pooling_migrations/README.md

 7. Configure Access: Set up the access control, including IP addresses that are allowed to connect to your MySQL instance.

 8. Review and Create: Review your settings, and if they are correct, click the "Create" button to create your MySQL instance.

+9. After instance was created, I added a database named "Alyssa."

 ## **Describe the Database Schema Structure and Rationale**